6 Ways to Protect Horses While Transferring Ownership

 3. Permanent Identification

 The recent launch of the universal Equine Microchip Lookup Tool makes microchipping more efficient.
-And with more breed and sport associations requiring microchips, they are becoming the norm and are even required in some states, like Louisiana.
+And with more breed and sports associations requiring microchips, they are becoming the norm and are even required in some states, like Louisiana.

 Having a generous and clearly communicated return policy goes a long way to providing a safety net for your horses.